 How Should I Hang My Chandelier?

 As with most elements of interior design, symmetry is key.
 When placing your chandelier or ceiling light, centre it in the room alongside your dining table, coffee table or bed where possible.
-This will create a smart and symmetrical scheme that will look particularly stunning and well defined.
+This will create a smart and symmetrical scheme that will look well defined.
 If it's a larger dining table, try using multiple ceiling lights (see island lighting below) or wider lights.
 Think about the scale of the light and how well it fits into the room.
 Dimmable fittings offer the flexibility to create a selection of relaxed and more vibrant moods for different occasions.

 How Do I Space Pendant Lights Over An Island?